 For graduate students, we also offer:

-Dissertation and Thesis Advising (DATA).
-DATA assigns a specific consultant to work with a student for up to 11 sessions (eligibility requires an approved proposal).
+- Dissertation and Thesis Advising (DATA)assigns a specific consultant to work with a student for up to 10 sessions.

-Writing Retreats.
-Writing Retreats provide a quiet working enviornment and include a 1-day retreat for students working on a dissertation or thesis proposal and a 4-day retreat for students working after the proposal has been accepted.
+- Writing Retreats provide a quiet working environment for students working on a dissertation or thesis after the proposal has been accepted.

-If you have questions or concerns about how we help you or your students, contact UWC Executive Director, Valerie Balester at email@example.com.
+If you have questions or concerns about how we help you or your students, contact us at email@example.com.